Radical of a ring: Definitions

-A class of rings is called hereditary if every ideal of a ring in the class also belongs to the class.
+A radical property r is said to be hereditary if for any ring $A \in \mathfrak{A}$ and any ideal $I$ of ring $A$, $r(I)=r(A) \cap I$.
+An equivalent condition on the radical class is that any ideal of a radical is also a radical.

+The definition readily extends to defining the radical of an algebra.
+In particular, rings are algebras over the ring of integers.

 Examples

 The Jacobson radical

 Let R be any ring, not necessarily commutative.
 The Jacobson radical of R is the intersection of the annihilators of all simple right R-modules.

 There are several equivalent characterizations of the Jacobson radical, such as: